EslamTharwaat/remove_image_background/API_DOCUMENTATION.md

 - Check the error messages for specific issues
 - Verify file formats and sizes
 - Ensure the service is running and accessible
 - Review the health check endpoint for service status
+- API is optimized for human subjects - best results with people wearing clothes